-- advanced Bachelor students with experience in empirical data collection and analysis (space allowing).
+- Advanced Bachelor students with experience in empirical data collection and analysis (space-permitting).

 Pre-registration will allow you to attend a preparatory meeting.
 Details about the course and the companion course Psychophysics (below) will be introduced during this preparatory meeting.
-Afterwards you will have opportunity to confirm your interest in joining the course.
+Afterwards, you will have an opportunity to confirm your interest in participating in the course.

-The number of participants in this course is limited and participation is only warranted after you received a final confirmation of participation after the preparatory meeting.
+The number of participants in this course is limited and participation is only guaranteed after you receive a final confirmation of participation following the preparatory meeting.

 Note: Registration via the course homepage does not replace FlexNow registration for those who are admitted to the course and who want to participate in the exam and receive credits for the course.